adhocteam/homework/README.md

 and concisely solve the problem at hand.
 We're not looking for an over-engineered solution.
 We want to see how you approach the problem, understand what's being asked, and solve it.
 We tend to favor solutions that are simple, elegant, and efficient.
+Submit a solution as if you were giving it to a colleague for code review.

 Good luck!
 We look forward to reviewing your submission.